 Aikido Security transforms vulnerability management by combining comprehensive detection with intelligent prioritization and automated remediation in a single, developer-friendly platform.

-- Unified asset coverage manages vulnerabilities across source code, dependencies, containers, infrastructure configurations, and runtime environments.
+- Unified asset coverage: Aikido manages vulnerabilities across source code, dependencies, containers, infrastructure configurations, and runtime environments.
 This eliminates the complexity of correlating findings from multiple security tools.
+Giving a single pane of glass view for all your IT estate vulnerabilities.

 2. Rapid7 InsightVM